the-unrealist/the-unrealist/_posts/2024-01-31-dev-log-01-essential-steps-for-new-unreal-projects.md

 And these are *not* content:

 * I/O systems (e.g., input, game saves, UI, haptics)
-* Scalability, audio, and accessibility settings
 * `AGameState` and `APlayerState`
 * Character archetypes
 * Inventory system*

-*Items cannot exist without an inventory system, therefore the inventory system is a game mechanic within the sandbox, and not content.
+*The inventory system is a core game mechanic within the sandbox, and most content will have a dependency on the inventory system.
+For this reason, it is not content.

-### 2. Develop building blocks in C++ and implement features in Blueprints
+### Develop building blocks in C++ and implement features in Blueprints
 **Systems, APIs, and tools are coded in C++ and then called from Blueprint graphs**.
 These serve as building blocks that designers use to implement features.
 When a Blueprint graph becomes overly complex, then parts of it will be broken down and refactored into C++.

 My understanding is that this is the intended way of using Unreal Engine.
 Developing the entire game solely in either C++ or Blueprints would be needlessly challenging, so I am using both.

-### 3. Create content with data assets, data tables, and registries
+### Create content with data assets, data tables, and registries
 I prefer composition over inheritance for content.

 For actors, this means creating an archetype actor with a property that points to a data asset which defines the appearance and behavior of the actor.